Going Virtual: Strategic Communication

 Provide updated contact information.
 Sharing an updated phone number, email address and emergency contact information with your association ensure that community leadership can reach you in all forms, especially during critical times.

 Be honest and respectful.
 Know that your board is working overtime to calm anxieties in your community.
 Lend a hand to those efforts by continuing to build healthy relationships with those leaders and your neighbors.
 Staying connected generates a greater sense of community and an overall positive outlook on the situation we face.

-Be knowledgeable and compliant.
+Be knowledgeable and flexible.
 Understandably, some communities share a feeling of uncertainty.
-Carefully reading your governing documents and staying updated on current information from the board, you can rest assured that all communications, from the management company to the property manager, are carefully crafted and cognizant of your physical, mental and emotional well being.
+Carefully reading your governing documents and staying updated on current information from the board, you can rest assured that all communications, from the management company to the property manager, are carefully crafted and cognizant of your physical, mental and emotional well-being.

 When it comes to your social media strategy, keep in mind that as community leaders, you're also your association's brand ambassadors.
 Create and maintain a space of respect and positivity.
 On the other hand, know when to step into a discussion that doesn't reflect the association by taking it offline and addressing the concern.

 Rally the troops.
 Some residents may be more than willing to help their community.
 To help get your communications strategy started, consider creating a Social Media Committee.
 Made up of resident volunteers, this committee works with the board to develop digital communication strategies, including how often to post information and the type of content you want to share.
 Start on the right foot with a calendar to help you plan social content.

 E-Newsletters are important, too!
 E-Newsletters are a great way to get quality messages to your residents.
 Check in with your community manager on available options that meet your association's needs.

 Check out how other association boards across the U.S. communicate in our Board Communication Survey Results.Access Now